Increased personal tax rates for high-income earners

 |Total tax savings as an incorporated entity S$25,650|

-From the above illustration it is obvious that there is a sizeable savings in tax payable if the business is corporatized.
+From the above illustration, it is obvious that there is a sizeable saving in tax payable if the business is corporatized.
 The effective tax rate is slashed by 50%.
-However there are some factors that must be considered before incorporating a business into a company.
+However, there are some factors that must be considered before incorporating business into a company.

 Points to Consider

-Unanimity of partners: If the business is a partnership setup, unanimous support of all partners must be secured before transition.
+The unanimity of partners: If the business is a partnership setup, unanimous support of all partners must be secured before the transition.
 They should mutually agree on the shareholding structure.

 Costs involved: The transition involves certain costs, such as costs of incorporation costs as well as ongoing compliance and administrative costs.
 The costs must be weighed and it should not override the tax expenses saved through the transition.